6.1.18 Wall ties, bed joint reinforcements and windposts

 - be spaced at 600mm centres in rows ie, not staggered.

-Where cavity to masonry walls is to be between 100-150mm, wall tie spacing in Table 10 above may still be used in dwelling of up to three storeys high in sheltered and moderate exposure locations, provided they are of the right length with 50mm minimum embedment in the masonry.
+Where cavity to masonry walls is to be 100-150mm, wall tie spacing in Table 9 may still be used in dwellings of up to three storeys high in sheltered and moderate exposure locations, provided they are of the right length with 50mm minimum embedment in the masonry.

-Where dwellings are exposed to severe and very severe winds including on exposed and elevated locations of over 150m above sea level as well as coastal locations, site specific assessment of wall tie requirements should be undertaken.
-The wall tie spacing in Table 9 above may still be acceptable, if used in conjunction with stiffer wall tie types – eg Type 1 or 2 in accordance with PD 6697.
+Where dwellings are exposed to severe and very severe winds, including on exposed and elevated locations of over 150m above sea level as well as coastal locations, site-specific assessment of wall tie requirements should be undertaken.
+The wall tie spacing in Table 9 may still be acceptable, if used in conjunction with stiffer wall tie types – eg Type 1 or 2 in accordance with PD 6697.